 Maybe your business involves servicing other people’s engines and equipment that use stored fuel.
 You might even be a fuel distributor who provides the fuel they use.
 Now you’ve got a whole new realm of concern – how these kinds of fuel problems (that your customers are battling) will indirectly impact your business and your relationship with those customers.

 Luckily, there are solutions and best practices that can minimize their impact.
 Do you know what they are?
 If not, you’re not alone.
-Petroleum chemistry isn’t your main business, so why would you be expected to be intimately familiar with the intricacies of stored fuel optimization?
-And how confident are you that you could recognize these problems, in real time, if and when they happen to you?
-How well do you know what you need to be looking for?
+Why would you be expected to be intimately familiar with the intricacies of stored fuel optimization?

 Changes in filter change frequency – Microbes in storage tanks form biomass and other contaminants that easily plug filters.
 Any sudden change in the frequency with which you have to change your fuel or tank filters is a sure sign that something in there isn’t as it should be.

-Corresponding changes In engine performance – The monitoring of equipment performance is central to any business’ operating plan.
+Corresponding changes in engine performance – Monitoring of equipment performance is central to any business’ operating plan.
 You know what to expect from your trucks and generators.
 If the fuel usage suddenly increases or the equipment/engines aren’t operating the way they used to, something is causing that. it’s time to look at the fuel in your storage tank.

 There are other signs you can point to in addition to these.
 When you recognize any of these, you know it’s time to take action to head off a developing fuel problem.